 Who is CAPSTONE for?
-Children 4-6 years old as of June 2020 who are entering Pre-K, Kindergarten, or 1st grade who have difficulties with self-control, following adult directions, self-regulation, low frustration tolerance, handling “big feelings,” keeping appropriate body space from others, and getting along well with peers in classroom and play situations.
+Children 4-6 years old by June 2020 who are entering Pre-K, Kindergarten, or 1st grade and who have difficulties with self-control, following adult directions, self-regulation, low frustration tolerance, handling “big feelings,” keeping appropriate body space from others, and getting along well with peers in classroom and play situations.

 What is the behavioral approach CAPSTONE uses to help kids?
-CAPSTONE is a six-week intensive educational treatment program using positive behavioral supports in a summer classroom daycamp format to teach children how to follow adult directions, get along with peers, use good sportsmanship, stay on task, have good school readiness skills, and manage frustration tolerance in typical school and playground situations.
-The children will be in class and playground situations with teachers and counselors, under the direction of licensed clinical and school psychologists, from 8:30am – 3:30pm Mondays through Fridays.
+CAPSTONE is a five-week intensive treatment program using positive behavioral supports in a summer classroom daycamp format to teach children how to follow adult directions, get along with peers, use good sportsmanship, stay on task, have good school readiness skills, and manage frustration tolerance in typical school and playground situations.
+The children will be in classroom and playground situations with teachers and counselors, under the direction of licensed clinical and school psychologists, and teachers, from 8:45am – 2:45pm Mondays through Fridays.
 Consistent positive reinforcement that shapes appropriate behavior, along with logical consequences for misbehavior, are key to improved functioning.

 What is the parent component?
-Parents are intimately involved in the CAPSTONE program through extensive parent training ahead of time and actually taking turns being in the classes and play situations with their child in 45 minute shifts while being coached live by the behavior therapists using bug-in-ear technology to practice guiding their children successfully with best supportive techniques and discipline practices.
+Parents are heavily involved in the CAPSTONE program through extensive parent training ahead of time and actually taking turns being in the classes and play situations as their child’s behavioral coach in 45 minute shifts while being coached live by the behavior therapists using bug-in-ear technology to practice guiding their children successfully with best supportive techniques and discipline practices.
 The CAPSTONE parent training skills come directly from the gold-standard treatment – Parent-Child Interaction Therapy (PCIT) – which has decades of support showing significant gains that last across home and school settings.